software-students-spring2025/git-practice-v2/README.md

 ## Comment by Alex Wang
 I think it's very interesting that the writer of this post was able to draw a useful analogy between coding and bees.

+## Comment by Kevin Jin
+I also agree that TDD can be useful, although it might be more overhead when the requirements aren't stable.